Oraz Jandosov: Family

-His father Ali Jandosov (born 1935) was a historian while his mother Klavdiya Pishchulina (born 1934) was a historian-orientalist, candidate of historical sciences, leading specialist in the history of medieval Kazakhstan.
-Jandosov is the grandson of Oraz Jandosov (1899–1935) who was a People's Commissar that was executed under Stalin.
+His father Ali Jandosov (born 1935) was a historian while his mother Klavdiya Pishchulina (born 1934) was a historian-orientalist, candidate of historical sciences, and leading specialist in the history of medieval Kazakhstan.
+Jandosov is the grandson of Oraz Jandosov (1899–1935) who was a People's Commissar and was executed under Stalin.

 He is married and has two daughters and a son.

 Early career

 From 1987, Jandosov worked as a junior researcher at the Institute of Economics of the Academy of Sciences of the Kazakh SSR.
 From 1991 to 1992, he served as a consultant, and the head of the department of the apparatus of the Supreme Economic Council under the President of Kazakhstan.

 From 1992 to 1994, Jandosov was the First Deputy Chairman of the National Agency for Foreign Investment under the Ministry of Economy, First Deputy Minister of Economy and the chairman of the National Agency for Foreign Investment under the Ministry of Economy.

 In January 1994, he became the First Deputy Chairman of the Board of the National Bank of Kazakhstan.
-Jandosov became its chairman in January 1996 and while serving that position, he was a member of the Supreme Economic Council under the President of Kazakhstan from February until November 1997.
+Jandosov became its chairman in January 1996 and, while serving in that position, was a member of the Supreme Economic Council under the President of Kazakhstan from February until November 1997.